enderprism/blender-motion-graphics-utils/README.md

 > [!NOTE]
 > You can only decay a single property within the modifier, but the modifier can be applied multiple times on the same object with different properties.

+## Companion Addon

+**Emission Keying Set** does what its name implies: add a keying set for the Emission modifier.
+It is compatible with Blender 4.2 and onwards.

+You can [download it in the releases](https://github.com/enderprism/blender-motion-graphics-utils/releases/latest) along with the asset library containing the modifiers.